Trump says there's 'tremendous anger' in nation over impeachment following Capitol siege

 Few Republicans were expected to support either piece of legislation, but some were heavily weighing their decisions.

-Rep. Liz Cheney, R-Wyo., spoke to House GOP colleagues late Monday of the significance of the impeachment vote and encouraged them to consider it a "vote of conscience," according to a person granted anonymity to discuss the private call.
+Cheney had spoken to House GOP lawmakers of significance of the impeachment vote and encouraged them to consider it a "vote of conscience," according to a person granted anonymity to discuss the private call.
 She has spoken critically of Trump's actions.

 In the Senate, Republican Pat Toomey of Pennsylvania joined GOP Sen. Lisa Murkowski of Alaska over the weekend in calling for Trump to "go away as soon as possible."